Robotics-Project-2024-2025/Manipulator_UR5_Project/README.md

 ### Setup Containers

 There are two bashes needed to run the project.
-They are both from placido: `ros2.sh` and `ur5.sh`
+They are both from placido: `ros2.sh` and `ur5.sh`.

+They can be found in the folder `ros2_ur5_interface`.

-Before running them, modify `ros2.sh`, adding a `-v` flag after the flag `-d` in the long command line, so that it will look like this:
+Modify `ros2.sh`, adding a `-v` flag after the flag `-d` in the long command line, so that it will look like this:

 ```bash
 docker run --rm -d -v /path_of_the_project_folder:/home/ubuntu/ros2_ws/src/Manipulator_UR5_Project -p 6081:80 -p 50000-50020:50000-50020 --security-opt seccomp=unconfined --shm-size=512m --net ursim_net --ip 192.168.56.200 --name ros2 pla10/ros2_ur5_interface